yoshikikisen/yoshikiTest/readme.txt

 ‚±‚ñ‚É‚¿‚ÍASoureTrtee
-Yeah I can do it!
+Yeah I can do it!!